earthobservations/wetterdienst/docs/contribution/development.rst

 Development
 ###########

+Whether you work on an issue, try to implement a new feature or work on adding a new weather service, you'll need a proper working environment.
+The following describes how to setup such an environment and how to enable you to satisfy our code quality rules which would ultimately fail on Github CI and block a PR.

 1. Clone the library and install the environment.

    This setup procedure will outline how to install the library and the minimum